The Meagle has an incredible sense of smell.

 Even though these dogs are small and compact they have a lot of energy stored in them.
 It requires a lot of exercise and mental stimulation daily to keep them content.
 They can easily be left for hours in a backyard, enjoying the excitement of free play.
 Make sure your fence is strong and secure to prevent them from escaping during this playtime.

 Taking care of the puppy is essentially the same as taking care of the adult dogs.
-However, the puppy’s meals would be divided into smaller and more proportions throughout the day since their little stomachs are not used to digesting so much food at once.
+However, the puppy’s meals would be divided into smaller and more portions throughout the day since their little stomachs are not used to digesting so much food at once.

 Meagles and Children